HISTORY OF THE RACE & THE CORACLE

 The fact that we have a Coracle Race at all is largely down to Richard Bayliss, from Minsterley, a village a few miles outside Shrewsbury.

-It was typical of Richard, with his sense of fun closely coupled to his generosity and determination to help others, that he persuaded a collection of Shrewsbury companies to paddle unstable craft across the River Severn back in 2008.
+It was typical of Richard, with his sense of fun closely coupled to his generosity and determination to help others, that he persuaded a collection of Shrewsbury companies to paddle unstable crafts across the River Severn back in 2007.

-Deciding that this was a unique event, the Coracle World Championships, for that is what they are, were born with the intention of a fun day out of the office and a nice fat cheque for Macmillan Cancer Support.
-To date this event has raised over £200,000 for Macmillan, with countless competitors paddling, capsizing and drifting to glory to uphold the ideals that Richard set in place.
+Deciding that this was a unique event, the Coracle World Championships, for that is what they are, were born with the intention of a fun day out of the office and nice fat cheque for Macmillan Cancer Support.
+To date this event has raised over £380,000 for Macmillan in Shropshire, with countless competitors paddling, capsizing and drifting to glory to uphold the ideals that Richard set in place.

-Sadly Richard himself died of cancer in 2015, cruelly cut down by the disease he fought against, but leaving us to continue the fight, to continue to support Macmillan and give sufferers the best chance and the best standard of care possible.
+Sadly Richard himself died of cancer in 2015, cruelly cut down by the disease he fought against, but leaving us to continue the fight, to continue to support Macmillan and give people affected by cancer the best chance and standard of care possible.

-Thank you for your support: in memory of Richard we will be announcing on the day the winner of the Richard Bayliss Cup presented to the team who raises the most sponsorship for the event.
+Thank you for your support: in memory of Richard we will be awarding the Richard Bayliss Cup, which will be presented to the team who raises the most sponsorship from the year's event.

 Oval in shape and very similar to half a walnut shell, the structure is made of a framework of split and interwoven willow rods, tied with willow bark.
 The structure has a keel-less, flat bottom to evenly spread the weight of the boat and its load across the structure and to reduce the required depth of water – often to only a few inches, making it ideal for use on rivers.